moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 The details of the upload will be sent in a confirmation email.
 This includes essential information such as database name, table name, Athena reference path, S3 bucket path and `extraction_timestamp`.
 This information is required to locate your data on the MoJ Analytical Platform.

-It can take up to 24 hours for newly created database, data table and newly uploaded data to appear on the Analytical Platform.
-If you have created a new database the next step is to request access to it from the MoJ Analytical Platform; instructions to do so may be found [here](https://github.com/moj-analytical-services/data-engineering-database-access).
+Newly uploaded data appear on the MoJ Analytical Platform by the following morning.
+If you have created a new database the next step is to request access to it from the MoJ Analytical Platform; instructions to do so may be found [here](https://github.com/moj-analytical-services/data-engineering-database-access), and there is a basic example below.

 ### Troubleshooting post upload